skx/deployr/README.md

 * `CopyFile local/path remote/path`
   * Copy the specified local file to the specified path on the remote system.
   * If the local & remote files were identical, such that no change was made, then this fact will be noted.
+  * See later note on globs.
 * `CopyTemplate local/path remote/path`
   * Copy the specified local file to the specified path on the remote system, expanding variables prior to running the copy.
   * If the local & remote files were identical, such that no change was made, then this fact will be noted.
+  * See later note on globs.
 * `DeployTo [user@]hostname[:port]`
   * Specify the details of the host to connect to, this is useful if a particular recipe should only be applied against a single host.
   * If you don't specify a target within your recipe itself you can instead pass it upon the command-line via the `-target` flag.